How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 Why the AMH Matters for Exams

-For OPRA
+For OPRA (Closed-Book)

-The OPRA exam tests therapeutics and clinical decision-making in Australian practice.
-While you can't bring the AMH into the OPRA exam, the clinical content you need to know aligns closely with how the AMH presents drug information.
-Studying from the AMH trains you to think in the way the exam tests.
+However, studying from the AMH is still the best OPRA preparation strategy because the clinical content and drug information tested in OPRA aligns closely with how the AMH presents information.
+Studying from the AMH trains you to think in the structured way the exam tests.

-For the Intern Written Exam
+For the Intern Written Exam (Open-Book)

 From January 2026, the Intern Written Exam is open-book.
 You can bring one original physical copy of the AMH.
 But with 75 questions in 120 minutes (96 seconds per question), you can't look up everything.
 The AMH helps with specific lookups — confirming a dose, checking an interaction — but only if you already know where to look.